NVA-Lab/intrusion-detector/README.md

 - **YOLOv8** by Ultralytics for ultra-fast real-time person detection.
 - **SAM2** by Meta FAIR for pixel-precise segmentation and tracking.
 - **SAMURAI** by the University of Washington’s Information Processing Lab for motion-aware memory modeling.
+- **DAM (Describe Anything Model)** by NVIDIA for concise natural language descriptions of subject actions or state changes in videos.

 ## Citation
 ```